-- Student-athletes will adhere to all RIIL Rules and Regulations. - RINI's Principal will report any and all discipline concerns/problems to the Principal/Athletic Director of the school through which the student participates in athletics. - RINI's Principal will submit an absentee/tardy/early dismissal list of any and all students to the Principal/Athletic Director of the school through which the student participates in athletics. - A copy of the student-athletes report card must be submitted to the Principal of the school through which the student participates in athletics.
+- Student-athletes will adhere to all RIIL Rules and Regulations. - RINI Director of School Culture & Community will report any and all discipline concerns/problems to the Principal of the school through which the student participates in athletics. - RINI Director of School Culture & Community will submit an absentee/tardy/early dismissal list of any and all students to the Principal of the school through which the student participates in athletics. - A copy of the student-athletes report card must be submitted to the Principal of the school through which the student participates in athletics.